mobilise-d/mobgap/docs/guides/common_datatypes.md

 1. The direct input and outputs of a single algorithm.
 There we try to stick to common datatypes as much as possible.
 2. Full datasets that are used as inputs for pipelines.
-   These are based on {py:class}`tpcp.Datasets` and don't just contain all the data required for a single recording, but also additional metadata, the logic on how to load the data, and usually the structure of an entire set of recordings that together form a dataset.
+   These are based on {external:class}`tpcp.Dataset` and don't just contain all the data required for a single recording, but also additional metadata, the logic on how to load the data, and usually the structure of an entire set of recordings that together form a dataset.